View Previous Blog — Trust God Like Children Trusts Their Father's

 Having the attribute of long-suffering causes you to have the power to endure unpleasant or difficult situations without backing down.
 It will give you the restraint and endurance to not quit during moments of frustration, annoyance, or anger.

-There are important moments where having the attribute of long-suffering will benefit you like being in a relationship.
+There are crucial moments where having the attribute of long-suffering will benefit you like being in a relationship.
 Relationships can be challenging especially when you are with someone who is prideful, insecure, or selfish.
-Without being long-suffering, you may leave that relationship prematurely before seeing that person change into someone humble, assured, and selfless.
+By being patient, you might avoid ending the relationship prematurely and witness the person transform into someone humble, confident, and considerate.

 Another example is in leadership.
 As a leader, you need to be able to endure trying circumstances, be tolerant with people, and respond in a calm, cool, and patient way.
 The personality of long-suffering will help keep things peaceful instead of making the already challenging experience worse.